choojs/nanostate/README.md

 Trigger a callback when a certain state is entered.
 Useful to trigger side effects upon state change.

+### `machine.onchange(cb)`
+Trigger a callback when any state is entered.
+Useful to trigger side effects upon state change.

 ### `state = machine.state`
 Return the current state.